-The role synchronization needs to match roles with the same names.
+The role synchronization matches DNN global roles with AD roles with the same names.
 Therefore, if you have a role in AD called Marketing, it should also be created in DNN with the same name.
 Then once the user logs in they will be added to the DNN Role as well.

 Important: For anyone using a version below 9.2, the default Administrator role is not synchronized.
 Thus AD Administrators will not become DNN Administrators.